code-423n4/2024-01-renft/README.md

 Rentals are first transferred to the rental wallet during the processing of a seaport order.
 Afterwards, a rental is handled by this protocol and logged in storage.
 A potential attack vector is the prevention of storing the identifier of the rental in storage.
-If the protocol doesnt know the rental exists, then there is no way to keep the asset in the rental wallet.
+If the protocol doesn't know the rental exists, then there is no way to keep the asset in the rental wallet.

 ### Proper Rental Stopping